sonawanemaitreya/documentation/adapt-and-extend/theming/barceloneta.rst

 Inheriting a new theme from Barceloneta
 ---------------------------------------

-.. note:: based on `Customize Plone 5 default theme on the fly <http://datakurre.pandala.org/2015/05/customize-plone-5-default-theme-on-fly.html>`_ by Asko Soukka.
+.. note:: Based on `Customize Plone 5 default theme on the fly <http://datakurre.pandala.org/2015/05/customize-plone-5-default-theme-on-fly.html>`_ by Asko Soukka.

-If you do not want to build a complete theme from scratch, you can use Barceloneta and just make small changes.
+If you do not want to build a complete theme from scratch, you can use Barceloneta and make small changes.

 Create a new theme in the theming editor containing the following files: